This article is part of the “Body Toning Series.” Click here to learn more.

 - Bring your shoulder blades back towards each other and down towards your butt.

 - Pull yourself up to the top position.
 Your chin should be above your hands with your chest pushed out.

 - From the top position, lower yourself all the way down with control.

 - Grab a dumbbell in each hand.

-- Keeping your arms close to your sides, pull the dumbbells back so that your arms straighten behind you.
+- Keeping your arms close to your sides, pull the dumbbells back so that your arms are straight behind you.

 - Relax your arms back so that your fists move back towards your chest.
 This is one rep.

-Sit down on a flat bench with one dumbbell in front of you between your legs.
-Your legs should be spread with your knees bent and feet on the floor.
+- Sit down on a flat bench with one dumbbell in front of you between your legs.
+Your legs should be spread with your knees bent and your feet on the floor.

 - After gripping the handles, lift them up by driving through your heels while keeping your back straight and your head up.

 - Walk with short, quick steps, and don’t forget to breathe.

 Close Grip Push Ups: Pectoralis Major, Triceps, Deltoids